FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis

-A necessary assumption for convergence of the algorithm here is the graph connectivity which ensures that the magnitude of the second largest eigenvalue of $\bW$ is strictly less than 1.
+A necessary assumption for convergence of the algorithm here is the graph connectivity, which ensures that the magnitude of the second largest eigenvalue of $\bW$ is strictly less than 1.
 The gradient-tracking based solutions are recently being very popular in distributed optimization literature because of their fast and exact convergence guarantees.
-However, this idea have majorly been applied to convex and strongly-convex problem or to convexified versions of non-convex problems.
-Our main challenge here was providing theoretical convergence guarantees in-spite the non-convex nature of the problem.
-In the next section, we provide detailed analysis of our proposed algorithm FAST-PCA and show that the estimates $\bx_{i,k}^{(t)}$ at each node $i$ converges at a linear rate $\cO(\rho^t), 0<\rho<1$, for any random initialization of unit norm and a certain condition on step size, to the eigenvectors $\pm \bq_k$ of the global covariance matrix $\bC$.
+Our main challenge here was providing theoretical convergence guarantees inspite of the non-convex nature of the problem.
+In the next section, we provide detailed analysis of our proposed algorithm FAST-PCA and show that the estimates $\bx_{i,k}^{(t)}$ at each node $i$ converge at a linear rate $\cO(\rho^t), 0<\rho<1$, for any random unit-norm initialization and a certain condition on step size, to the eigenvectors $\pm \bq_k$ of the global covariance matrix $\bC$.